Jessica Hynes

-Jessica Hynes (née Stevenson) is a British actress, director and writer.
+Jessica Hynes (née Stevenson) is an English actress, director and writer.
 Best known as a comedy actress, she has played Cheryl in The Royle Family (1998–2010), Siobhan Sharpe in Twenty Twelve (2011–2012) and W1A (2014–2017) and Emily Yates in There She Goes (2018–2023).
 She was also one of the stars, creators and writers of Spaced (1999–2001).
 She has also had starring roles in television film Tomorrow La Scala! and BBC dramas Years and Years (2019) and Miss Austen (2025).
 In film, Hynes has appeared in the Bridget Jones (2004–2016), Nativity (2012–2018) and Paddington (2017–2024) film series.

 Hynes has been nominated for two International Emmy Awards, a Tony Award, a Laurence Olivier Award, five BAFTAs (winning two), three Royal Television Society Awards (winning two) and three British Comedy Awards (winning two).

-Early life
+Early life and education

-Hynes was born in Lewisham, London, and grew up in Brighton, where she attended St Luke's Infant and Junior Schools and Dorothy Stringer School.
+Hynes was born Jessica Stevenson in Lewisham, London, and grew up in Brighton, where she attended St Luke's Infant and Junior Schools and Dorothy Stringer School.
 After her parents split up, she was raised by her mother.
 She moved back to London as a young adult.
 Her maternal grandmother came from the village of Llanelian, north Wales, where her uncle also ran a farm.
-Her mother is a fluent Welsh speaker who later moved back to north Wales.
-In 2023, Hynes took part in the S4C series Iaith ar Daith where she began to learn the Welsh language; she cited being able to speak Welsh to her mother as a reason why she wanted to take part in the programme.
+Her mother is a fluent Welsh speaker.
+In 2023, Hynes took part in the S4C series Iaith ar Daith, where she began to learn the Welsh language; she cited being able to speak Welsh to her mother as a reason why she wanted to take part in the programme.